 - The Home Office.

-Q: What are the Panel’s guiding principles?
+Q: What were the Panel’s guiding principles?

 (c) exceptional and full disclosure to the Panel of all relevant documentation including that held by all relevant Government departments and agencies and by the police and other investigative and prosecuting authorities; and